mohsen-raoufi/Heterogeneous-Opinion-Dynamics-with-Uncertainty/README.md

-# uncertainty_opinion_dynamics
-Uncertainty-driven heterogeneous collective opinion dynamics, corresponding to the manuscript entitled "Leveraging Uncertainty in Collective Opinion Dynamics with Heterogeneity"
+This repository contains all the code and resources accompanying the paper titled "Leveraging Uncertainty in Collective Opinion Dynamics with Heterogeneity."
+The preprint of the paper is available on arXiv [here](https://arxiv.org/abs/2406.06440).